miketang84/lglib/doc/intro.md

 One more thing that you should keep in mind is the spliting done here only in one layer.
 The list/dict type that you get can also contains nesting lua-table internally.
 SOMETIMES one-layer is enough???
 I think we should try to use customized APIs (**List, Dict, Set, Queue**) as much as possible rather than lua-table directly.

-private API??
-tbl:merge():semi-union and intersection operations for two tables tbl:difference():semi-complement and symmetric difference operations take care of the relative order of two tables, because there are overwritten issues for common keys/indice (usually number or string) between two tables.

 ## Data structure
 ###List